Slick9000/diana/README.md

 # diana
-function similar to python, but in lua!
+functions similar to python, but in lua!

 ## usage